FirelyTeam/firely-docs/docs_simplifier/simplifierBrowse.rst

 Resources
 ---------
 On the ``Resources`` tab you can find all the Conformance and Example Resources for the project.
 This tab also offers a search and filter option.
-You can filter your results to include of exclude certain Resource categories, Core base types, Example Resources type, FHIR status, and Workflow status.
+You can filter your results to include or exclude certain Resource categories, Core base types, Example Resources type, FHIR status, and Workflow status.

 Members
 -------